dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 _gl.TexParameterI(GLEnum.Texture2D, GLEnum.TextureMagFilter, (int)TextureMagFilter.Nearest);
 ```

-And now, as we did with the another resources, let's unbind the texture to clean up!
+And now, as we did with the another resources, let's unbind the texture to clean up.
 ```c#
 _gl.BindTexture(TextureTarget.Texture2D, 0);
 ```